nathhB/nbsm/README.md

 # nbsm

-*nbsm* is a tiny single header C99 library for bulding finite state machines.
+*nbsm* is a tiny single header C99 library for building finite state machines.
 It comes with a built-in JSON support to load state machines from JSON files generated with the [nbsm editor]().
 You can see a video of the editor [here](https://www.youtube.com/watch?v=f7_d8UYtxwI&ab_channel=NathanBIAGINI).

 ![nbsm_editor](https://github.com/nathhB/nbsm/blob/main/editor_screenshot.png)